-Tariffs

-TCQ and TCX tariffs are US$1.14 per MMbtu in the base year (1996) contractually escalated at 0.5% per year.
-TCQ and TCX tariffs are take or pay tariffs.
-In addition, there is a throughput charge equal to US$0.002 per MMbtu actually shipped.
-The throughput charge is escalated at 3.5% per year from the base year, 1996.
-TCO volumes have been pre-paid therefore, there is no additional tariff.
-The prepayment from Gaspetro to TBG in the amount of US$302 million has been recognized as a liability, deferred income, and is being amortized over 40 years.
-This prepayment was part of the funding for construction of the pipeline.

-O&M

-O&M expenses are projected to be US$23.7 million, escalated at US CPI.

-Depreciation

-PP&E is depreciated over 20 years in accordance with local regulations.

-Financing

-Financing assumptions for Phase I of the pipeline includes nine tranches of debt as follows:

 Taxes

-The effective tax rate is 33%, which includes social contribution of 8%, income tax of 15% and additional income tax of 10% on income in excess of R$240,000.
+The effective tax rate is 33%, which includes social contribution of [8%] [needs to be fixed to 9% - need to decide if it is until 2002 or 2003], income tax of 15% and additional income tax of 10% on income in excess of R$240,000.
 TBG generates accumulated net operating losses of approximately US$188 million through 2003.
 However, net operating losses are used to reduce each year’s cash taxes subject to certain limitations.
-The NOL carry-forward and its utilization is limited to 30% of any year’s taxable income and unutilized NOLs expire after 10 years.
+The NOL carry-forward and its utilization is limited to 30% of any year’s taxable income and unutilized NOLs expire after ten years.

 Capital Expenditures